FAQ

 Yes, graduating seniors can apply to the program.

-If I did not have the opportunity to finish or attend high school, and instead have a GED, am I eligible to apply?
+If I did not have the opportunity to finish or attend high school and instead have a GED, am I eligible to apply?

-Yes, individuals with a GED absolutely can apply.
-For the name of the high school, put the state’s Department of Education, and enter the location you earned the GED.
-Follow this link to convert your test score to GPA: https://learnmore.scholarsapply.org/wp-content/uploads/GED_Conversion_GPA.pdf
+For the name of the high school, put the state’s Department of Education, and enter the location where you earned the GED.
+Follow this link to convert your test score to GPA: https://learnmore.scholarsapply.org/wp-content/uploads/GED_Conversion_GP…

-Is there a grade point average (G.P.A.) requirement?
+Is there a grade point average (GPA) requirement?

 Applicants should have a minimum grade point average of 2.75 on a 4.0 scale.